UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 Home

-Tift County Extension is backed by the resources of Tift County and the University of Georgia.
+The resources of Tift County and the University of Georgia support Tift County Extension.
 Our office provides educational programs, information, and assistance to citizens of Tift County.
 That assistance is provided to citizens by telephone consultation, site visits, newsletters, news articles, radio, and collaboration with other community agencies.
-In addition, publications and lab services are delivery methods for education and information to citizens.
+Additionally, publications and laboratory services serve as delivery methods for education and information to citizens.

 Office: 229-391-7980